What is a Collective Redundancy?

 When an employee is made redundant, they are entitled to receive a notice of termination of their employment.
-This will be either their contractual notice or statutory notice (approximately a week for each year of employment, subject to maximum of 12 weeks’ notice after 12 years’ employment).
+This will be their contractual or statutory notice (approximately a week for each year of employment, subject to a maximum of 12 weeks).

-If an employee has at least two years’ service at the date of their dismissal, they are entitled to receive a statutory redundancy payment which is calculated as follows:
+If an employee has at least two years of service when dismissed, they’re entitled to statutory redundancy payment.
+This is calculated as follows:

 Age x Complete years of continuous employment x week’s pay